Note: Legacy requests targeted for deprecation with the June 2020 release.

 Requests are characterized by their category, which is a set of information that is set up by your PPM Pro administrator.
 Each request category can have a different evaluation process, which is automated by the system.
 The evaluation process for a request is typically comprised of gates, or milestones along the evaluation route for gathering additional information and approvals.
 Note that the request process is not required to use gates - for example, you could define your process as simply moving a request from one status to another.
 Based on how the administrator sets up the request category, the system can route requests to the person or group of people that owns/approves each gate; gate owners/approvers then edit, approve or reject the requests.
 Requests can optionally generate a new task, issue, or project in the system that can then be managed using PPM Pro.

 You access your requests from Home/Requests or the top-level Requests tab.
 Remember that you must have some kind of request permission in order to see either request list.
-For example, if you have Request > Create permission, then you will see any request that you have created.
-Similarly, if you have request View permission (either global or for a specific category), then you will see the request.
+For example, if you have Request > Create permission, then you will be able see the top-level nav, create requests, and see any request that you have created, can see, or can score.
+Similarly, if you have request View permission (either global or for a specific category), then you will see the top-level nav, and either all requests (global) or requests of a specific category.
 If you don't have any request permission, then you won't see the top-nav Request icon/label or Home/Requests.

 The top-level Requests tab lists all requests the current user has permission to view - including requests created by others if the Requests > View permission is granted globally or for specific categories.
 Use the out-of-the-box filters to display specific lists of requests awaiting your approval, waiting to be scored, or created by you.